Table of Contents

 Clonazepam and Addiction: What to Watch For

-Clonazepam has a high potential for abuse and addiction due to its calming effects on the brain.
+Clonazepam has a high potential for abuse and addiction because of its calming effects on the brain.
 Over time, the body builds tolerance, and users may increase their dosage without realizing the risks.
 Common signs of clonazepam addiction include:

 - Taking more than prescribed